GilbertzRivi/raspberrypi-battery-indicator/README.md

 battery indicator using esp32 microcontroller and python code

 # My configuration:
-Im using xiao ESP32C3
+Im using xiao ESP32C3.
-ESP's Analog pin is connected to a voltage divider
+ESP's Analog pin is connected to a voltage divider:
 VCC - 10k ohm resistor - Analog pin - 2k ohm resistor - GND
 this gives about 2.8V on the analog pin while the battery is full